 Invasive alien plants not only threaten our fynbos landscapes, they also threaten our water security.

-Huge invasive trees have spread all along rivers and catchments across the Western Cape, including in the Kogelberg Biosphere Reserve.
+Huge invasive trees have spread all along rivers and catchments across the Western Cape, including in the Kogelberg Biosphere.
 These trees are thirsty and consume hundreds of litres of water each a day.

 This highlighted the importance of removing thirsty alien plants from Kogelberg waterscapes.
-There are numerous alien clearing projects underway in the region – and the KBR plays a role in coordinating these various efforts, and provides support and advice to stakeholders regarding their invasive alien clearing projects.
+There are numerous alien clearing projects underway in the region – and the Kogelberg Biosphere implements some of the projects or plays a role in coordinating these various efforts, and provides support and advice to stakeholders regarding their invasive alien clearing projects.

-- WWF South Africa, the Western Cape Department of Agriculture’s LandCare division, the Greater Overberg Fire Protection Association, CapeNature and The Nature Conservancy – all implementing invasive alien clearing activities.
+- WWF South Africa, the Western Cape Department of Agriculture’s LandCare division, the Greater Overberg Fire Protection Association, CapeNature and The Nature Conservancy are all implementing invasive alien-clearing activities.

 Boreholes in the Kogelberg